hjorslev/awesome-stars/README.md

 ## PowerShell

+- [Joly0/Run-in-Sandbox](https://github.com/Joly0/Run-in-Sandbox) - Run PS1, VBS, EXE, MSI in Windows Sandbox very quickly just from a right-click
+- [microsoft/mggraph-intune-samples](https://github.com/microsoft/mggraph-intune-samples) - Github Repository to hold samples for the MGGraph Powershell cmdlets
+- [belibug/Mold](https://github.com/belibug/Mold) - Mold is a fast and powerful templating and cloning engine for PowerShell (and beyond!)
 - [ThomasKur/M365Documentation](https://github.com/ThomasKur/M365Documentation) - Automatic Microsoft 365 Documentation to simplify the life of admins and consultants.
 - [petripaavola/Get-IntuneManagementExtensionDiagnostics](https://github.com/petripaavola/Get-IntuneManagementExtensionDiagnostics) - Get-IntuneManagementExtensionDiagnostics script analyzes Intune IME logs and shows events in Timeline
 - [OSDeploy/OSDCloud](https://github.com/OSDeploy/OSDCloud) - OSDCloud is a process to fully deploy a Windows OS from a WinPE Environment